BONUS: An Excerpt from Chapter Ten

 “Look– Your mind was designed to work without emotions.
 Unlike our minds, your mind accepts or rejects information based on relevance.
 On the other hand, humans must constantly deal with emotional conflicts, which often defy logic and rational thinking.”

-Getting no response, Jon figured he had better clarify the point he was trying to make.
+Getting no response, he figured he had better clarify.

 “My point is, I don’t think it’s a good idea to develop thought patterns that could interfere with your programming.”